Diagnosing LCD Problems¶

 Generally, kernels with a date later than this should have a working driver for the display panel.

-The simplest solution is to reflash the software on the board – see Flashing eMMC for instructions.
+The simplest solution is to reflash the software on the board – see Flashing the eMMC for instructions.

 Check the ribbon cable.